richardmleggett/NanoOK/docs/source/virtualbox.rst

 Using the VirtualBox image
 ==========================

-You can download a VirtualBox image from `TGAC's opendata site <https://opendata.earlham.ac.uk/opendata/nanook/>`__.
+You can download a VirtualBox image from `EI's opendata site <https://opendata.earlham.ac.uk/opendata/nanook/>`__.
 This is a complete virtual computer system that includes an Ubuntu operating system, NanoOK, all the dependencies and an example data set.